Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 End Sub

-7. Click somewhere in the middle of the VBA Code and Press the F5 Key to run the Code.
+8. Click somewhere in the middle of the VBA Code and press the F5 Key to run the Code.
 The result is printed on the Debug Window.

-If you want to calculate the tile requirements of several rooms or rooms on several floors of a high-rise building, then you should run the above program a number of times and note down the values, which is practically very difficult.
+If you need to calculate the tile requirements for multiple rooms or for rooms across several floors of a high-rise building, running the above program repeatedly and manually recording the results would be impractical.

 Finding Tile Requirement of Several Rooms.